1 - Access Cluster

 | v1.34 | 2025-08-27 | 2026-10-27 | 2026-03 | 2027-10-27 |

-When the Kubernetes version provided by SKE reaches the End of Technical Support (EoTS) state, features supported in that version may be limited.
+If the Kubernetes version provided by SKE reaches end-of-technical-support (EoTS) status, the features supported in that version may be limited.

-- New cluster creation → Creation not possible
+- Create new cluster → Creation not allowed

-- Existing cluster upgrade → Upgrade possible (upgrade possible even if upper version is EoTS)
+- Existing cluster upgrade → upgrade possible (upgrade is possible even if the newer version is EoTS)

-- Creating node pools in existing cluster → Creation possible
+- Create node pool from existing cluster → possible

-- EOL versions may have vulnerabilities, so upgrading to a higher version is recommended.
+- Since EOL versions may have vulnerabilities, we recommend upgrading to a newer version.

-- You can upgrade the control plane and node pools in the Samsung Cloud Platform Console, and no separate cost is incurred for the upgrade.
+- You can upgrade the control plane and node pools from the Samsung Cloud Platform Console, and no additional costs are incurred for the upgrade.

-- For stable operation, perform compatibility testing for the upgrade version before proceeding with the upgrade.
+- For stable operation, perform compatibility testing of the upgrade version before proceeding with the upgrade.

 The OS and GPU driver version information available for each K8s server type is as follows.